tlienart/tlienart.github.io/src/pages/csml/uns/intro-rkhs.md

 ## Introduction

-These notes were prepared with help from [Dino Sejdinovic](http://www.stats.ox.ac.uk/~sejdinov/) for a talk to a *kernel methods reading group* given in Oxford in July 2015, they're mostly based on a 2013 paper by Song, Fukumizu and Gretton: *Kernel embeddings of conditional distributions*
+These notes were prepared with help from [Dino Sejdinovic](http://www.stats.ox.ac.uk/~sejdinov/) for a talk to a *kernel methods reading group* given in Oxford in July 2015, they're mostly based on \cite{song13}.

 ### Basic definitions